Paperless Workflow: The Dream and the Reality

 - Handwritten forms can be difficult to read, leading to incorrect data entry and, yes, more delays.

 - Paper is difficult to track.
-For instance , where is an approval in the process?
+For instance, where is an approval in the process?
 How many requests have been submitted?
 How many budget requests were rejected?
-Etc.

 Once one process is automated, others will follow as efficiency increases, morale improves and management begins to get a clearer view of operations.
-Request automation has been shown to reduce direct workflow costs by more than 30%, cut process management cycle times in half, and deliver positive ROI in less than three months.
+Paperless workflows have been shown to reduce direct workflow costs by more than 30%, cut process management cycle times in half, and deliver positive ROI in less than three months.